Multichannel television in the United States: Virtual MVPD, TV Everywhere, and over-the-top media services

 Comcast introduced a streaming television service as a lower-cost alternative to their main service, delivered through managed networks as part of their internet services.
 Similarly, Time Warner Cable trialled the use of Roku devices as a set-top box in 2015.
 In October 2015, TWC began to trial a service under which subscribers are given a Roku 3 digital media player to access their service via the supplied TWC app, rather than a traditional set-top box.
 A TWC spokesperson emphasized that this offering would provide "the same TV and same packages delivered to the home today", but delivered over TWC-managed internet rather than a cable line.

 With the mass proliferation of over-the-top subscription services intending to compete with legacy players, analysts have argued that the market is becoming too fragmented, and giving consumers "fatigue" over the sheer number of options.

 A 2019 Leichtman Research Group study involving 6,715 households showed that 43 percent of vMVPD subscribers changed from a traditional MVPD.
 17 percent dropped their previous vMVPD for another one, 25 percent also had a linear service, and 15 percent had never used a traditional MVPD.
 71 percent of vMVPD users, the study said, were in the 18-44 group, in which 16 percent used a vMVPD.
 Only 6 percent of those over 45 used a vMVPD.

+The introduction of ATSC 3.0 broadcasting in the 2020s led to trials of vMVPDs carried via OTA signals; startup company Edge Networks began operating a multichannel service known as Evoca in markets such as Boise, Denver, and Portland, which utilized set-top boxes that aggregated internet-delivered channels with channels delivered via encrypted signals on ATSC 3.0 stations (including offers to bundle other services such as Sling TV on the same boxes).
+The company closed in 2022, citing a lack of growth and "coordinated refusal" from the major networks to license content to the venture.